adisaf/multunus-website/source/blog/2015-11-17-super-fast-mvps-using-just-google-docs-part-1.html.markdown

 Okay, we got a bit carried away with all that excitement.
 But it was good, because fast forward 6 months, we’ve actually made some decent progress.

-The first MVP
+**The first MVP**

 We’re a software company.
 And we like to build stuff.

-Our problem: We wanted to start exercising.
+**Our problem**: We wanted to start exercising.
 And we wanted to share our progress with everyone on team in a super easy way.

-The first step to solve that problem: Of course, we need to build an app to track the team’s progress.
+**The first step to solve that problem**: Of course, we need to build an app to track the team’s progress.
 And, if we could squeeze in a GPS based tracker into it too, that would be awesome.
 Oh, and we also need this to be on both iOS and Android.

 [Like I said.
 We like to build stuff.]

-Total estimated effort: at least a week something basic out the door.
+**Total estimated effort**: at least a week something basic out the door.
 And that’s if, this was thething our team was gonna work on.

 Could we wait a week and risk all the excitement of starting to exercise die?
 Since we like to build stuff, we almost said “Yes” to that question.